 With regulatory requirements for better, more accurate ESG data growing, the Securities and Exchange Commission (SEC) will increase enforcement for public companies.
 New regulatory frameworks and disclosure requirements may be instituted, as evidenced by the multiple statements, orders, and speeches the SEC has released in the past several months.

-Learn more about how new regulations and disclosure requirements will impact businesses by attending our virtual CPE, “Accounting Trends for Financial Leaders.”
+Learn more about how new regulations and disclosure requirements will impact businesses by watching our webinar, “Accounting Trends for Financial Leaders.”

 2020 provided a stark reminder that the world and its markets are often unpredictable.
 A preference for long-term, sustainable business plans will continue to grow among market participants.